 Within two business days of receiving your completed application for enrollment, a Film Connection admissions expert will reach out to you by phone to schedule a preliminary interview, in which we will find out more about your goals and dreams regarding a film career.
 Do you want to be a film director?
 A film editor?
 A film producer?
 A screenwriter?
-Tell us what kind of career you want in the film business, so we can prepare a learning plan for you.
+Tell us what kind of career you want in the film business so we can prepare a learning plan for you.

-During this interview, we’ll also let you know more about the curriculum and the training process, talk about possible film production companies in your area where you may be placed for apprenticeship, and answer any other questions you have.
+During this interview, we’ll also let you know more about the curriculum and the training process, talk about possible film production companies in your area where you may be placed for externship, and answer any other questions you have.
 Once this interview is complete, if you and your admissions rep feel you are ready for the next step, we’ll start the process for placing you in a film production company.

 WHERE WILL I APPRENTICE?

 Since 1983, the Film Connection has been forming a vast and growing network of relationships with production facilities and film professionals all over the nation, including some of the top facilities on earth.
 We’ll utilize this network to identify a film studio and mentor who would be a good match for you, and who is available at the time you submit your application.
 Feel free during your interview to suggest local production facilities where you might like to train.
 We can frequently get you into the facility of your choice, but there may be other factors to consider.
 For example, we may identify a great mentor who isn’t on your preference list, but who is an expert in your field of interest and has successfully helped his last two students find good jobs in film.
 For this reason, we ask that you be flexible during this process.

 We will ultimately place you with a mentor and a company whom we feel will be the best match for your needs and career goals, and whom we think will present you with the best opportunities for success.